About Prove It Health

 I have sat in those rooms.
 I have seen those decisions get made.

 Then I hit perimenopause.
-And I started looking at the products being prescribed and sold to women like me.
-I knew exactly how to read the research.
-I knew exactly what was proven and what was pretend.
+And I started looking at the products being prescribed and sold to women like me--on Instagram, in pharmacies, on prescription.

 Our process